 Other times, though, your patients will have already begun a lawsuit to obtain all their benefits, including your medical provider bills.
 You can get a medical provider lien, which will protect your right to payment out of any award they receive.

 Intervening into your patient’s lawsuit, can sometimes speed the process, and keep costs lower.
-The Christensen Law lawyers will help you plan the best strategy to get paid fully and quickly.
+The personal injury lawyers at Christensen Law will help you plan the best strategy to get paid fully and quickly.

 Auto insurance providers and their attorneys are experts at delaying payments to medical providers.
 They will use “independent” medical examinations to second guess your diagnoses and treatment plans.
 Then they add on actuaries to try to cut down your bills and define what is “reasonable.”
 When their estimates are unnecessarily low, they will push you to the brink of trial before relenting and entering into a more reasonable settlement.
 Sometimes, they are even willing to go to trial and lose instead of pay you for your patients’ treatment.

-That is why you need the skilled trial lawyers at Christensen Law.
+That is why you need skilled Ann Arbor trial lawyers at Christensen Law.
 With a history of over 20 years of successfully representing medical providers and their patients at trial, David Christensen and his team are a negotiating force to be reckoned with.
-They will help you get your best negotiated settlement.
+They will help you get your best-negotiated settlement.

 If you can’t reach a resolution, Christensen Law will take the insurance companies to trial.
 They will prepare you and help you to best testify regarding your procedures, billing, and fees.
-They will be there to argue on your behalf and get you the no fault medical provider benefits you deserve.
+They will be there to argue on your behalf and get you the no-fault medical provider benefits you deserve.
+To meet with an Ann Arbor medical law attorney, call us or complete the contact form below.